Satya-Siba-Nayak/zed-windows-builds-stable/README.md

 While the builds are automated, suggestions for improving the workflow process are welcome!
 Please feel free to open an issue or submit a pull request to this repository.
 For issues related to the Zed editor itself, please report them to the [official Zed issue tracker](https://github.com/zed-industries/zed/issues).

 ---

+**Note:** This project is not affiliated with Zed Industries.
+The unofficial builds provided here are for testing and convenience purposes only.